sdaaish/emacs-demo/README.md

 Store emacs packages in a common folder to make startup faster when one switch between different configurations.

 ## Other
 There is also other configurations of emacs that you can try out if you don't want to start from scratch.
-Foe example [Super-emacs](https://github.com/myTerminal/super-emacs).
+For example [Super-emacs](https://github.com/myTerminal/super-emacs).